Toshiba T1100 - Power Source

 You recharge the internal battery via the AC adapter.

-Page 1-6 of the T1100 Maintenance Manual indicates that the output of the AC adapter is 18V DC (supplying up to 600 mA of current).
+Page 1-6 of the T1100 Maintenance Manual indicates that the output of the AC adapter is 18V DC (and can supply up to 600 mA of current).

 How to bypass a missing or faulty battery